 Click on the ‘dropdown arrow next to ‘Install’ and then click on ‘Custom Install’.

 You will now have to fill out your site details.

-You can leave (1) as is for the latest version of WordPress.
+You can leave (1) as it is to install the latest version of WordPress.
 (2) Select the option that makes the most sense for your site (read about www vs non-www).
 Choose http:// for now and you can change this later after you’ve installed an SSL certificate for your site.

 Make (3) sure the domain you want to install WordPress on is selected.
-(4) Give your site a name and (5) a brief decscription (some themes show this as a tagline).
+(4) Give your site a name and (5) a brief description (some themes show this as a tagline).

 Now enter an (1) ‘Admin Username’, an (2) ‘Admin Password’ (be sure to choose a strong password), an (3) ‘Admin Email’, and then (4) ‘Select Language’ for your site.